Ev Evnen

 About Ev

-Ev (they/them) is a white, Jewish, trans person, originally from Lincoln, NE, with a decade stop in Boston.
-Ev is an experienced facilitator on issues including white supremacist culture, LGBTQ+ identities and communities, and trauma inclusivity.
+Ev (they/them) is a white, Ashkenazi Jewish, trans person, originally from Lincoln, NE, with a decade stop in Boston.
+Ev is an experienced facilitator, with over ten years of experience guiding conversations on topics including white supremacy culture, LGBTQ+ identities and communities, and trauma inclusivity with their boutique consulting firm, MaeBright.
 They believe that honest conversations about how we are both different and similar can lead to deep and needed healing.
 Ev thinks that our differences are our superpowers and dreams of a world where difference is celebrated and not subjugated.
 Ev holds an MPP and MBA from the Heller School of Social Policy and Management at Brandeis and a BA from Wesleyan University.
-They are a cantorial student at the Aleph Ordination Program.
-Ev lives in Denver with their two scruffy dogs, Max and Ziggy, and their partner, Lee.
+They are a cantorial and rabbinic student at the ALEPH Ordination Program.
+Ev lives in Aurora, Colorado, with their two scruffy dogs, Max and Ziggy, and their husband, Lee.

-Ev is deeply passionate about mental wellness and access to mental health care.
+Ev is also deeply passionate about mental wellness and access to mental health care.
+As someone with a trauma-related mental illness, Ev knows both the good and the bad of mental health care.
 They often say that one of the reasons they are a relatively-okay trans adult is because they had access to trans-affirming mental health care from the age of ten (in 1997).
-Ev is working toward a world where mental health care values people as our whole, complex selves and provides care that makes healing possible.
+Ev is working toward a world where mental health care values people as our whole, complex selves and provides care that makes healing and a good life possible.

 Ev headshot.jpeg